PantalaLabs/BionicGlove/README.md

 #### Ableton
-There is a Max4Live component called BionicGlove freely available.
+There is a Max4Live component called BionicGlove freely available inside Ableton folder.
 It abstracts almost total glove behavior.
 This component needs an ESP32 receiver attached to tour Windows/Mac.
 A second component called BionicGlove Lite is in the way.
 It will be smaller than the the above, receive the datapack directly from Serial Bluetooth and cover only finger position and X/Y accelerometer angles.
 No release date yet.